 An atom interferometer operates by dropping or throwing up a cloud of cooled atoms, which act as ideal test masses in freefall.
 To measure gravity, three precisely timed pulses of light are shone onto the atoms, transferring momentum to the cloud and placing the atoms into a quantum superposition of two momentum states.
 The first pulse is tailored to give precisely half of the atoms an extra momentum kick.
 This causes one half to travel more quickly through space, splitting the cloud in two.
 After a time T has passed, a second pulse is used to invert the momentum difference of the two clouds, causing them to begin to move towards each other once again.
 Finally, after further time T a third pulse is used to close the interferometer.
 As shown in the figure, the result is analogous to an optical Mach-Zender interferometer where the roles of atoms and light have been reversed.
 The first and last pulses act as beam splitters, while the intermediate serves as a mirror.
 Rather than observing the interference pattern through optical intensity, the population of two atomic states is measured.
 During the sequence the atoms accumulate a phase difference due to gravity, allowing us to detect local changes in density.

-Overview of Quantum Technology Hub for Sensors and Metrology research
+Overview of UK Quantum Technology Hub Sensors and Timing research

-Professor Kai Bongs introduces the Quantum Technology Hub for Sensors and Metrology in a video produced for the University Annual Meeting in March 2018.
-Professor Bongs gives an overview of the practical applications of the Hub’s research, and is joined by Dr Nicole Metje, Reader in Infrastructure Monitoring and Professor George Tuckwell, Divisional Director for Geoscience and Engineering at RSK, who specifically talk about the research and development in gravity sensors, which will ultimately help us to see underneath the ground.
+Professor Kai Bongs, Principal Investigator at the UK Quantum Technology Hub Sensors and Timing introduces this video produced for the 2018 University Annual Meeting.
+Professor Bongs gives an overview of the practical applications of the Hub’s research, and is joined by Professor Nicole Metje, Head of the Power and Infrastructure Research Group and Professor George Tuckwell, Divisional Director for Geoscience and Engineering at RSK, to speak about the research and development in gravity sensors which will ultimately help us to see underneath the ground.